US registering highest deaths yet from the coronavirus

 About 1.9 million people around the world have died of the coronavirus, more than 360,000 in the U.S. alone.
 December was by far the nation’s deadliest month yet, and health experts are warning that January could be more terrible still because of family gatherings and travel over the holidays.

-A new, more contagious variant of the virus is taking hold around the globe and in the U.S. Also, it remains to be seen what effect the thousands of supporters of President Donald Trump who converged this week in Washington, many of them maskless, will have on the spread of the scourge.
+A new, more contagious variant of the virus is spreading around the globe and in the U.S. Also, it remains to be seen what effect the thousands of supporters of President Donald Trump who converged this week in Washington, many of them maskless, will have on the spread of the scourge.

 Trump has long downplayed the virus and scorned masks, and many of his ardent supporters have followed his example.
 He has also raged against lockdowns and egged on protesters objecting to restrictions in states such as Michigan, where armed supporters invaded the statehouse last spring.